 In 2021, an estimated 84% of US Millennials are active users of the social media platform, making them the largest audience.
 Generation X isn't far behind though, as the same report claims 74% of US Gen X'ers use Facebook.

 Of the total online population of the UK (an estimated 61 million in 2019), only an estimated 15.25 million people do not use Facebook.
 The remaining 43 million use Facebook at least once a month.

 Now that we've had a more in-depth look at the trends behind those who use Facebook, it's now time to turn our attention to the platform itself, as we dive into the statistics behind Facebook advertising in 2021.

 The world of Facebook Ads is ever-expanding as it grows with every year, and 2022 is no exception.
 If you want to learn about the current advertising statistics and trends, keep reading below.

 We all know that Facebook Ads is fundamental to most marketing strategies not just in the UK, but on an international scale - with the capacity to reach the billions we've already discussed.
 It should come then as no surprise that the vast majority of marketers use the social network as an essential digital marketing platform.

 A recent study found that the highest global Facebook traffic occurs on Wednesday and Thursday, from 11 a.m. to 2 p.m.

 It's worth noting, as this is when you may reach your maximum potential to grab your target audience.

-As the number of monthly active users has continued to increase, so too has Facebook ad impressions.
-Alongside this, it was found that the average price per ad has decreased by 6%
+As the number of monthly active users has continued to increase, so too have Facebook ad impressions.
+Alongside this, it was found that the average price per ad has decreased by 6%.

 In 2012, Zuckerberg announced "now we really are a mobile company," and that doesn't seem to be changing any time soon.
 From an estimated 34.35 billion dollars in mobile ads to a predicted 60 billion in 2021, the social platform shows no signs of slowing down in the years to come.